 - Your school counselor or a trusted teacher.

 - Websites and online organizations.
-Visit the LGBT National Help Center (www.glnh.org to find a list of organizations.
+Visit the LGBT National Help Center site at www.glnh.org to find a list of organizations.

 Children and teens grow and develop quickly.
-Sometimes before and during puberty, they may feel more like one gender some of the time, and more like another gender at other times.
+Before and during puberty, they may feel more like one gender some of the time, and more like another gender at other times.
 That's why it's important to explore nonmedical or reversible options for those who are transgender or gender-diverse.
 One example is helping your child live as their identity.
 They may want to wear the clothes of their gender identity.
-Or they may want to use a different name, or ask others to use a different pronoun.
+Or they may want to use a different name or different pronouns.

-You can also talk to your child's doctor about types of reversible hormone therapies that can help your transgender child to transition.
+You can also talk to your child's doctor.
+There are reversible hormone therapies that can help a transgender or gender-diverse child affirm their gender.